ThinkThinkAI/ThinkDB/README.md

 - **AI-Driven SQL Generation:** Generate complex SQL queries from simple natural language inputs, allowing you to articulate your needs without getting bogged down in syntax.
 - **Query Management:** Save and organize your frequently used queries, enabling quick access and reuse for future sessions.
 - **Table Browser:** Explore your database structures with a robust table browser that offers insights into table schemas and relationships.
-- **AI-Powered Database Optimization:** Soon, you will be able to consult our AI for guidance on optimizing your database schema and structure, making your database more efficient and scalable.
+- **AI-Powered Database Optimization:** You are able to consult our AI for guidance on optimizing your database schema and structure, making your database more efficient and scalable.

 ## Upcoming Features